ramin0011/Judo-Xamarin/README.md

 ### Apple Pay

-The iOS Implementation supports Apple Pay on payments and PreAuthorisations.
+The iOS implementation supports Apple Pay on payments and pre-authorizations.

-To integrate ApplePay with your app, you must set it up at the Judo Account level ([guide here](https://www.judopay.com/docs/v4_6/apple-pay/quickstart/)), as well as make some changes to your applications settings.
+To integrate Apple Pay within your app, you must set it up at the judo Account level ([guide here](https://www.judopay.com/docs/v4_6/apple-pay/quickstart/)), as well as make some changes to your application's settings.

-Add this block of code in your applications Entitlements.Plist:
+Add this block of code in your application's Entitlements.Plist:
 ```
 <dict>
 <key>com.apple.developer.in-app-payments</key>